nathanjhood/node-rc/README.md

 ## Usage

-To see how to serve compiled resources as Javascript objects, follow these steps:
+To see how to serve binary-compiled resources as Javascript objects, follow these steps:

 - clone the repo, and ```cd``` into it
 - run ```npm run install``` or ```yarn``` to install the dependencies and build the test project